ispykenny/hyperfit/readme.md

 2. ~~Fix spacing near newsletter section.~~
 3. Implement WP Forms into newsletter component.
 4. ~~Implement share to social on blog single.~~
-5. Need higher res images for "Our Practice" page.
+5. Need higher res images for "Our Practice" page. - Requested.

+# Revisions
+1. Make 5 components based on true/false to display on the services single page.